jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 Outbound calls from Megan Bowen have been restricted.

-## Exercise 2: Manage Teams Devices
+## Exercise 2: Manage Teams devices

 ### Exercise Duration